Car Accident Attorney

 6. Why isn’t the insurance company paying my medical bills?

-There can be several reasons for this and we encourage you to speak to an attorney right away for an in depth discussion.
+There can be several reasons for this and we encourage you to speak to a car accident attorney right away for an in depth discussion.
 However generally, speaking the insurance company is not going to pay up front on the injury claim.
 The medical bills remain your responsibility and are used to support your claim against the at-fault driver.

-7. Why do the doctors refuse to see me because I was in an accident?
+7. Why do the doctors refuse to see me because I was in a car accident?

 Depending on where you live this is becoming a very common occurrence.
 Often clients will have to find a new doctor or may have to rely on the emergency room for care.
 These are things that we discuss in detail in your free consultation.